 Swati: Will we be wearing this material?

 Schrag: They just announced a partnership with Patagonia, so I think if you want to wear spider silk, that might be one of the first ways to do so.
 But I don’t know when, how much, or what the initial embodiment of these materials will be.
 Stay tuned!

-Propel(x): So this company now has raised $90 million, and now their VCs are going to be looking to some kind of exit, and that’s how success is measured in the private world.
-How do you measure success of the Small Business Innovation Research program in terms of where your grantees end up?
+Swati: So this company now has raised $90 million, and now their VCs will likely be looking to some kind of exit, and that’s how success is measured in the private world.
+How do you measure the success of the Small Business Innovation Research program in terms of where your grantees end up?

-Propel(x): For an Angel investor who is kind of on the fence or is really interested in investing in science, but does not know this world, what tips would you give them in terms of starting out in investing in deep tech and in this kind of innovation?
+Swati: For an Angel investor who is kind of on the fence or is interested in investing in science, but does not know this world, what tips would you give them in terms of starting in evaluating investments in deep tech and this kind of innovation?